CU: Install a Personal Printer

-Because there are many different brands and models of printers, how to install the drivers can be different.
+Because there are many different brands and models of printers, the method to install the printer drivers can be different.
 This page will explain how most printer drivers can be installed.
-If you have trouble, call Information Technology at extension 7905 or 937-766-7905 Monday-Friday from 8-5, or the Student Help Line at extention 8900.
+If you have trouble, call information technology at 937-766-7905 Monday-Friday from 8a.m.-5p.m., or the TechStop at 937-766-4156.

 You will need to find the driver software specific to your printer.
 You will find this either on a CD or DVD with your printer OR from the company website.
 Use the CD or DVD if you have it or search the company website to find the driver for your make and model.
 The websites for several common brands are listed: